bigdatagenomics/mango/docs/cloud/emr.rst

 `expose these ports <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html>`__ in the security group for the master node.

-To do this, navigate to **Security and access** in your Cluster EMR manager.
+To expose required ports on the master node, navigate to **Security and access** in your Cluster EMR manager.
 Click on **Security groups for Master**.
 Add a inbound new rule for ssh port 22 and a new TCP rule for the port configured in FoxyProxy inbound to <YOUR_PUBLIC_IP_ADDRESS>/32.

 .. image:: ../img/EMR/AWS_security_groups.png